On the Relation of Characteristic Modes of Different Conducting Structures

 performs in contrast to the proposed formalism.
 Here, significant disagreement in comparison to the direct method of moments solution is observed for \mbox{$l < 1.8\lambda_0$}, meaning that this approximation is only valid close to the reference length of $2\lambda_0$.

-Summarized, it was seen that a dipole with varying length was represented in a fixed CM basis.
+In summary, it was seen that a dipole with varying length was represented in a fixed CM basis.
 It was thereby found that the scattered near-field at an arbitrarily chosen point in front of the dipole converges well in that basis.
 This illustrates the validity of the proposed approach.